-The prognosis of someone diagnosed with pleural mesothelioma is usually poor, but it is improving steadily because innovations in research and treatment are extending survival rates.
+The prognosis of someone diagnosed with pleural mesothelioma is usually poor, but it is improving steadily because of innovations in research and treatments related to the disease.

 About 10 percent of pleural mesothelioma patients live longer than three years after being diagnosed.
 Of those survivors, a little more than half can expect to live five years beyond diagnosis.
 The majority of mesothelioma patients typically survive about a year after learning they have the disease.

 Even though long-term prognosis generally remains poor for anyone diagnosed with pleural mesothelioma, some patients can survive much longer than predicted.
 Where many people measure their survival time by months, some do live years after diagnosis.
 Pleural mesothelioma specialists are managing the disease successfully in many patients, allowing people to far surpass original prognosis.

 Funding for prognostic studies on pleural mesothelioma is low, resulting in a limited number of studies on the topic.
 Additionally, the incidence of mesothelioma and its short survival time make it challenging for researchers to find participants.
 Despite these challenges, mesothelioma researchers discovered that not all prognostic factors have a clinically relevant impact on prognosis.
 Some factors have a measurable and consistent impact, while other factors don't have a predictable effect on some patients.
 That makes a clinical outcome for each patient challenging to predict even when unifying prognostic factors are present.
 This diversity in disease expression makes the clinical application of prognostic factors challenging for doctors.

 Factors Affecting Prognosis

 Among the prognostic factors studied in pleural mesothelioma, the ones with the most impact include cancer stage, tumor cell type, overall health, gender, age and blood characteristics.